SBNSoftware/SBNSoftware.github.io/NAS_migration.md

 `mrb newDev -f -v v09_78_06 -q e20:prof`
 Here the option `-f` is needed to use a non-empty directory, as there will be a pre-existing `srcs` folder.

-> It is recommended to use the MRB development area from the old NAS app volume only to use what has been built there as it is,
+> ⚠️ Users can use the MRB development area from the old app volume only as is, app volumes are mounted RO. ⚠️
-while continue with code development on the new CephFS app volume.
+> ⚠️ Code development can continue only on new CephFS app volumes. ⚠️

 Contact
 ------------------------------------------------------------------------------------------------

-For any comment/concern feel free to reach out by email or on slack the SBND/ICARUS CS-Liaison: [Vito Di Benedetto](mailto:vito@fnal.gov)
+For any comment/concern feel free to reach out by email or on slack the SBND/ICARUS CS-Liaison: Vito Di Benedetto